lop-Louis/northbook/docs/contracts/northbook-operations-contract-v1.md

 - Page has owner and date.
 - Links resolve within three hops.
 - State and Receipts visible.
+- Verify-in-10 run before promoting a change from Verify to Ready/Live.

 ### Risks and tripwires — Subcontract 2: Tests and Acceptance